COCA Card

 Integration Capabilities

-- Curve Integration: Enables Apple Pay, Google Pay, and Samsung Pay
+• Curve Integration: Enables Apple Pay and Samsung Pay; Google Pay now available directly in many regions

 Technical Limitations

-- Manual conversion required before spending (no automatic conversion)
+• Manual conversion required before spending (though direct deposit to card address provides automatic conversion)

 Upcoming Technical Features